okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ###### Lifecycle Create Setting object

-Assigns a new app account to each user managed by Okta.
-Okta does not create a new account if it detects that the username specified in Okta already exists in the app.
+Assigns a new application account to each user managed by Okta.
+Okta doesn't create a new account if it detects that the username specified in Okta already exists in the application.
 The user's Okta username is assigned by default.

 | Property         | Description                                                  | DataType                                                                    | Nullable | Unique | Readonly | Default |
 | ---------------- | ------------------------------------------------------------ | --------------------------------------------------------------------------- | -------- | ------ | -------- | --------- |